Religion in Lesotho: Traditional religion

 The traditional Sotho religion is traceable with archaeological evidence to around the 10th century.
 They share themes with the Tswana traditional religion.
 The Chief of a Sotho community was also their spiritual leader.
 Ancestor spirits called Badimo worship practices were a significant part of the Sotho community, along with rituals such as rainmaking dance.
 The Sotho had developed the concept of Modimo, the Supreme Being.
 The Modimo, in Sotho theology, created lesser deities with powers to interact with human beings.

+Many Christians follows traditional Indigenous rituals along with Christianity.
+Since religious marriages needs to be conducted by clergy as per law, many followers of traditional religion can't get married, so they opt for civil marriages.

+Minority Religions

+There is a small minority of Muslims, Hindus and Bahai in Lesotho.
+Muslims form 0.1 % of the population, according to the 2023 US Department of State Report.
+The Ahmadiyya Muslim community has about 350 members.

+There were 150 Hindu families in Lesotho according to the 2009 US Department of State Report.
+The report noted that the Hindu and Muslim population has declined significantly due to emigration to South Africa.

 Religious rights

 The Lesotho constitution protects the freedom of religion.
 In 2023, the country was scored 4 out of 4 for religious freedom.